OS2World/SYSTEM-LOADER-QSINIT/tbin/readme.txt

                This option only changes letter, not partition.
 Wrong letter sometimes can be supplied by Boot Manager, for example.

- * SOURCE=X  - allow to change boot partition for OS/2 boot, where X - QSINIT
+ * SOURCE=X  - changes boot partition for OS/2 boot, where X - QSINIT drive
-               drive letter of mounted (to QSINIT!)
+               letter of mounted (to QSINIT!)
 FAT or HPFS partition.
 I.e. this key can change boot partition to any available FAT or HPFS with OS/2 - without reboot.
                Basically, it designed for booting from PAE RAM disk, but works in common case too.